Our Partnership Arrangements

 - Any agreed updates and proposed timescale for implementation to our published arrangements

 Prior to publication, the report will be subject to independent scrutiny by the Scrutineer.
-It will be endorsed by the Lewisham Children’s Strategic Partnership Board and presented to the Council’s Children and Young People’s Select Committee and the CCG Governing Body.
-It will be published on the Lewisham Safeguarding Children Partnership, Lewisham Council and Lewisham CCG websites and distributed through relevant partners’ communication systems.
+It will be endorsed by the Lewisham Children’s Strategic Partnership Board and presented to the Council’s Children and Young People’s Select Committee and the ICS Governing Body.
+It will be published on the Lewisham Safeguarding Children Partnership, Lewisham Council and Lewisham ICS websites and distributed through relevant partners’ communication systems.

 A Culture of Respect and Challenge